Just a Love Song... Christian Bautista Live!: Background

 Initially, Bautista refused to create a whole revival album, saying "I (Bautista) didn’t want to seem to be jumping on the bandwagon [...] it was time for me to offer something new at this point (for his fans)".

 A brainstorming session was then made between him, his managers and his record label, after which the final list of tracks for the album was made.

 Reception

 Commercially, Just a Love Song...
-Christian Bautista Live! is the weakest-selling album by Bautista, though it still managed to reach platinum status by the PARI.
+Christian Bautista Live! is the weakest-selling album by Bautista.
 On March 11, 2007, the album was given a gold record award on ASAP '07 for selling more than 15,000 units in the Philippines.

 Critically, the album received favorable reviews.
 Resty Odon of Titik Pilipino gave the album four out of five stars, stating "In this live recording, he works on romantic tunes and tries earnestly to tug at the memory's heartstrings".
 However, he disliked the fourth song, "Beautiful in My Eyes", and thought it was out of Bautista's upper register range.
 The review ended up with Odon, saying " All in all, though, this is a memorable recording for this artist and especially his fans.